 - Fiberfill Stuffing

-- Toy Rattle Noise Insert (I bought these from Amazon)
+- Toy Rattle Noise Insert (I bought these on Amazon)

 - Tapestry needle and scissors